aalacy/storelocatore-scrapers/mark/readme.txt

 To get started first ensure all packages are installed.
 To run the crawler, simply type: npm run marriott (if the crawl is for Marriott hotels).

+The .csv file will be generated in the folder "Data".
+One warning: You will need to delete or change the name of the file after the crawler has finished or before the next start (fixable in future).
+The folder should either be empty or any files should have a different name then "marriott.csv".

 Additionally, there are various settings which can be changed.
 To change any default settings go search for the config.json file.